- Explore + View

 As a Harn Museum volunteer, you are part of a team of people that help create educational, enjoyable and welcoming experiences for museum visitors.
 Adults ages 18+ are eligible to volunteer.
 Individual’s skill sets, interests and museum needs are taken into consideration in placing applicants.
 We look forward to meeting you!

-Additional volunteer opportunities are available with our education and outreach programs.
-Please contact Elizabeth King, Visitor Engagement and Volunteer Coordinator at firstname.lastname@example.org for more information on these opportunities.
-Volunteers should be able to commit at least six months or two scholastic semesters of service.
+To enquire, please contact Elizabeth King, Visitor Engagement and Volunteer Coordinator at firstname.lastname@example.org with your resume and weekly availability for Fall 2017.
+Volunteers should be able to commit to two semesters of service.
 Need help preparing a resume?
 Visit the UF Career Resource Center for examples and guidance.

 The MUSE (Museum University Student Educator) program is for creative, energetic and dynamic university students, wanting to share their love of art with others.
 MUSEs are one-semester project volunteers who create and present interactive and engaging experiences for museum visitors.
-Each fall, spring and summer semester, a select group of 10–15 students from diverse academic backgrounds is selected to work together to imagine and produce activities for Museum Nights, a monthly, after-hours museum experience.
+Each semester, a group of 10–15 students from diverse academic backgrounds work together to imagine and produce activities for Museum Nights, a monthly, after-hours museum experience.
 Download an application here.
 For more information, contact Elizabeth King, Visitor Engagement and Volunteer Coordinator at email@example.com or 352.392.9826 x2172.

 The Student Museum Advisory Council (SMAC) is a volunteer organization whose aim is to promote the Harn’s many programs and resources in order to increase its visibility on the wider campus.
 SMAC includes students of varying backgrounds, majors, talents, and interests to help focus on outreach and event planning.
 The main focus of this group is to CONNECT the museum with the campus!
 For more information, contact Eric Segal, Director of Education and Curator of Academic Programs at firstname.lastname@example.org or 352.392.9826 x2115 or download the SMAC application.